MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Additional Experimental Results

 \subsection{Video Representation}

-In the video appendix, we compare our model's predictions to those of MDM and MotionGPT on certain specific actions.
+In the video appendix, we compare our model's predictions to those of MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human} on certain specific actions.
 The videos allow for a visual assessment of the proximity of the predicted sequences to the ground truth motion.
-Our model shows better performance in maintaining proximity to the ground truth and in following the semantics of the textual action prompts.
+Our model shows better performance in maintaining proximity to the ground truth.
 Even when the predictions differ from the ground truth, our model's predicted actions align with the intended textual actions, while the baseline models tend to diverge.
+Even when our predicted sequences differ from the ground truth, the actions correspond accurately to the textual descriptions, whereas the other baselines quickly diverge from the ground truth.